Absence of Menstrual Period – Women Health Issues:

 Stress / PCOS /Thyroids malfunction / Pituitary Tumor

-Home Remedies for absence of menstrual period
+Home Remedies for Absence of Menstrual Periods:

 - Fry asafetida in ghee and add a teaspoonful of it to buttermilk.
 Have this once a day in case of dysmenorrhea.